ydataai/ydata-profiling/docsrc/source/pages/metadata.rst

         definition_file = 'dataset_column_definition.json'

-        # Option 1: Add the definitions next to the variables
+        # Read the variable descriptions
         with open(definition_file, 'r') as f:
             definitions = json.load(f)

+        # By default, the descriptions are presented in the overview tab and next to each variable
         report = df.profile_report(variable=dict(descriptions=definitions))

-        # Option 2: Add the definitions in the Overview tab

-        report = df.profile_report(definition_file=definition_file)

-        # Option 3: Add the definitions next to the variables and in the Overview
+        # We can disable showing the descriptions next to each variable
         report = df.profile_report(
                 variable=dict(descriptions=definitions),
-            definition_file=definition_file
+                show_variable_description=False
         )

         report.to_file('report.html')